Is Aperol Spritz carcinogenic? Researchers examine popular drink

 However, one thing should not be forgotten: Aperol contains alcohol, a substance that experts say actually increases the risk of cancer.
 This has long been proven.
 According to the German Cancer Research Center (DKFZ), alcohol increases the risk of esophageal cancer and liver cancer, among other things.

 However, the dose makes the poison, as the German Cancer Society writes.
-“The more alcohol you drink, the higher the risk of disease,” it says on their homepageAccording to this, around 200 grams of alcohol a week shortens life expectancy by two years.
-This would be the equivalent of a 0.5 liter beer after work or two bottles of wine every day.
+“The more alcohol you drink, the higher the risk of disease,” it says on their homepageAccording to the study, around 200 grams of alcohol a week shortens life expectancy by two years.
+That would be the equivalent of a 0.5 liter beer after work or two bottles of wine every day.
 However, even smaller amounts increase the risk.

 Almost four percent of the annual cancer cases in Germany can be directly attributed to alcohol.
 According to the World Health Organization, there is a need for action in Germany in particular.
 Alcohol consumption in this country is very high compared to the rest of the world.
 And this has consequences.
 Alcohol also increases the risk of other potential health consequences, such as heart attacks or strokes.
 But this does not apply exclusively to Aperol Spritz. (jus/dpa)